The weather slowed things down Friday, but it didn't stop record seekers from racing at high speeds.

 The wind, gusting at times up to 10 mph, bothered the racers and slowed down speeds.

 The first record of the day was turned in by Al Teague of Santa Fe Springs, Calif.
 He unofficially turned a speed of 357.516 mph to better the old record of 345.76 mph.
+That, of course, was bettered by White later.
 All records must be checked and approved by the FIA, the governing body of all land-speed records, before they become official.

 Friday he rolled the car out of the trailer, pushed it to the starting line, climbed in and ran . . .
 "And everything looked good.
 On the way down, though, I lost the tread off one of the tires at 350 and I had to slow down.